-Before designing probes, especially in custom applications, there are several things to take into consideration.
-Our job, of course, is to make these considerations disappear as much as possible so that, for you, choosing a probe is as straightforward and painless as possible.
+Before the design of a probe can even start, especially for applications requiring custom designs, there are several things to take into consideration.
+Our job, of course, is to make them disappear as much as possible so that, for you, choosing a probe is as straightforward and painless as possible.

-It’s still a good idea to understand what influences probe design once you’ve told us about the elements outlined in Mike Sirois’ 8 Things You Must Know to Choose the Right ECA Surface Probe and Marc Grenier’s 6 Things You Must Know Before Inspecting Tubes.
+It’s still a good idea to understand what influences probe design once you’ve told us about the elements outlined in Stefan Parmentier’s 10 Things You Must Know to Choose the Right ECA Surface Probe and Marc Grenier’s 6 Things You Must Know Before Inspecting Tubes.

-Through a very organic process, we weigh the various impacts of the elements below to strike a proper balance that will achieve the goals set for the probe:
+Through a very organic process, we weigh the various impacts of the elements below to reach the compromises necessary to achieve the goals set for the probe:

 - Signal-to-noise ratio (SNR)